-Ayanna Pressley ain’t here to play: “Don’t dare invoke one of the darkest days of terrorism in MY city to stoke fear and derail a meaningful conversation” she says.
+Democratic Massachusetts Rep. Ayanna Pressley ain’t here to play: “Don’t dare invoke one of the darkest days of terrorism in MY city to stoke fear and derail a meaningful conversation,” she said.

-Sen. Bernie Sanders and others have been campaigning in favor of giving voting rights, an important topic especially when one considering the lengths some have gone through to make sure the poor and People of Color can’t vote.
-Recently a Harvard University student asked Sanders specifically about allowing convicts “like the Boston Marathon bomber” to vote, and Sanders responded with the nuance the topic deserved:
+Sen. Bernie Sanders and others have been campaigning in favor of giving prisoners voting rights, an important topic especially when one considers the lengths to which some have gone to make sure the poor and people of color can’t vote.
+Recently a Harvard University student asked Sanders specifically about allowing convicts “like the Boston Marathon bomber” to vote, and Sanders responded with the nuance the topic deserved, according to Boston.com:

-Since then several started running with the idea that this is somehow all about Dzokhar Tsarnaev, who was sentenced to death in the April 2013 attack that killed three people and injured many others.
+Pressley, however, is making it clear that the conversation around felon voting rights is not about Dzhokhar Tsarnaev, who was sentenced to death for the April 2013 attack that killed three people and injured many others.

 “Pundits, if you want to talk about re-enfranchising folks let’s talk.
 Did you know in my state there wasn’t a law on the books that explicitly banned those incarcerated from voting until 2001?
 That law was a fearful response to those on the inside at MCI Norfolk ORGANIZING.”